sberkseth/Music-code/README.md

 # Music-code
-Transform dataset into musical score
+Transforms a given dataset into a specific musical notation, which is then uploaded to Lilypad program to create data sonification.